Your Guide to the Cast of 'It: Welcome to Derry' and Who Plays Who in HBO's Stephen King Spinoff

 (Image credit: Brooke Palmer/HBO)

-Blake Cameron James plays Will Hanlon, Leroy and Charlotte's young son who, as an adult, will give birth to It's Mike Hanlon.
+Blake Cameron James plays Will Hanlon, Leroy and Charlotte's young son who, as an adult, will be the father of IT's Mike Hanlon.
 The 15-year-old actor is best known for starring as Malik in the acclaimed indie drama We Grown Now, for which he received an NAACP Image Award nomination for Outstanding Performance by a Youth in a Motion Picture.
 He also appeared in an episode of the short-lived crime drama Found.

 Rudy Mancuso as Captain Pauly Russo